Oral Health Score May Reveal Heart Risks

 - Pericoronitis -- an infection around the third molar

-- Gingivitis -- gum inflammation
+Gingivitis -- gum inflammation

-- Root remnants -- when teeth are decayed to the point that only the tip of
+- Root remnants -- when teeth are decayed to the point that only the tip of the root remains

 - Missing teeth

-was pericoronitis, followed by root remnants, gingivitis, cavities, and missing teeth.
+Of the five diseases, the strongest predictor of heart disease was pericoronitis, followed by root remnants, gingivitis, cavities, and missing teeth.

 Which Comes First -- Cavities or Heart Disease?